orvigas/product-service/README.md

 public class ProductController {

     @Autowired
-    private ProductService productService;//We need to inject the service
+    private ProductService productService;//We need to inject the services
   //...
 }
 ```